yatindra7/Sekhmet/README.md

 - `/physician`:
     - GET: get all physicians in db
-    - POST: add new physician (next step if admin creates new doctor user)
+    - (XX: The AddUser already adds, not needed)POST: add new physician (next step if admin creates new doctor user)

 - `/physician/:id`
     - GET: get physician having this id (with all related info) (Please use this same id in user table as well)